Rohit17173/java/README.md

 Making a class final:
 -  Prevents inheritance: When a class is declared final, it cannot be extended by other classes.
 This ensures that the class definition and behavior remain unchanged and cannot be modified by subclasses.
 -  Enforces immutability: If all the fields (instance variables) within a final class are also declared final, the class becomes immutable.
 This means the object's state cannot be changed after creation, making it thread-safe and potentially improving performance.

+3 . **What is encapsulation?
+Explain with real life example.** ?

+encapsulation in object-oriented programming (OOP) is a fundamental principle that focuses on bundling data (attributes) and the code that acts on that data (methods) together into a single unit, called a class.
+It's like creating a capsule that protects the internal workings and exposes only a controlled interface for interaction.

+3 . **What is encapsulation?
+Explain with real life example.** ?